Crispin Bonham-Carter

-Crispin Daniel Bonham-Carter (born 23 September 1969 in Colchester, Essex) is an English actor, theatre director, and educator.
+Crispin Daniel Bonham-Carter (born 23 September 1969) is an English retired actor, theatre director, and educator.
 He was appointed Assistant Head at the Queen Elizabeth's School, Barnet, in 2019.
 His best known acting role is that of Mr. Bingley in the 1995 television miniseries Pride and Prejudice.
 His work directing young actors at LAMDA, the Guildhall and the Royal Central School of Speech and Drama and working at the National Youth Theatre inspired him to train as a teacher.
 He is a member of the Bonham Carter family.